stefanha/git-publish/README.rst

   path to the patches directory as an argument.
 If the exit code is non-zero, the series will not be sent.

+* pre-publish-tag is invoked before doing the stage tag on current branch.
+It gets one argument which refers to the base commit or branch.
+If the exit code is non-zero, git-publish will abort.

 Support
 =======